-After further research by MIT scientists, it was concluded that both the left and right fusiform gyrus played different roles from each other, but were subsequently related to each other.
+After further research by MIT scientists, it was concluded that both the left and right fusiform gyrus played different roles but were subsequently related to each other.

-The left fusiform gyrus plays the role of recognizing “facial” features in objects that may or may not be real faces.
+The left fusiform gyrus recognizes “facial” features in objects that may or may not be real faces.

-Whereas the right fusiform gyrus plays the role in determining whether the characteristic recognized as “face” is, in fact, or not a real face.
+Whereas the right fusiform gyrus plays a role in determining whether the characteristic recognized as “face” is, in fact, or not a natural face.